 Among other things, Bill Gates visited the booth.
 Like all research organizations, MSR needed its successes, and giving backing to F# at this stage was an obvious choice.
-The author and his collaborators at MSR took a "drip, drip" approach to increasing awareness of the language amongst Vice Presidents in Microsoft, forwarding emails and information at a steady rate, and giving presentations opportunistically.
-On May 31, 2007 the head of the Developer Division ("DevDiv", the makers of Visual Studio), S. Somasegar replied:
+I and my collaborators at MSR took a "drip, drip" approach to increasing awareness of the language amongst Vice Presidents in Microsoft, forwarding emails and information at a steady rate, and giving presentations opportunistically.58 On May 31, 2007 the head of the Microsoft Developer Division ("DevDiv", the makers of Visual Studio), S. Somasegar replied: